gaplo917/hkepc-ionic-reader/Readme.md

 		// run in Web (please ensure you disable CORS checking in browser) sh es6-transpile.sh

-		// [Optional] if you have err ,please try mkdir www/js

 		// run in web
 		ionic serve